rust-lang/rust/active/0000-target-specification.md

 compiler. rustc is the only compiler I know of that would allow that.

 # Alternatives

-One possible extension is to load `<target>.json` from some directory, rather than having to require `-T from-file`.

 A less holistic approach would be to just allow disabling split stacks on a per-crate basis.
 Another solution could be adding a family of targets,